 For patients with gingivitis, we focus on eliminating harmful bacteria while improving oral hygiene to reverse gingivitis and prevent the development of chronic periodontal disease.
 The treatments we recommend to address gingivitis will depend on the patient, their medical history, and any potential risk factors.
 Treatment recommendations might include more frequent professional cleanings and examinations, antibacterial rinses or trays, and additional at-home oral hygiene recommendations such as the use of prescription toothpaste, mouthwash, and a water flosser.

-Managing Periodontitis and Restorative Dentistry
+Managing Periodontitis

 • Antibiotics - Antibiotics are typically prescribed to help address more advanced periodontal disease.
 These antibiotics may be administered orally or applied via a rinse or gel.